NEED ANY HELP?

 NTS is accredited by the Ministère de l'Éducation et de l'Enseignement supérieur du Québec which recognizes that its training programs are equivalent with those of a college program, but does not issue a collegiate studies diploma (DEC) in theatre.

-However, certain universities will grant equivalencies for the National Theatre School’s certificate.
+However, certain universities may grant equivalencies for the National Theatre School’s certificate, or some of the classes followed at the National Theatre School, on a case-by-case basis.

 Canadian citizens and permanent residents: